 Staff had completed sepsis awareness training.
-A sepsis risk assessment was available in each treatment room.
-This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.
+This helped ensure staff triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.
+Sepsis posters and prompts were available in the waiting room and staff areas of the practice.

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+Staff had training certificates in their files as evidence of their training.